CORTEZDAIANE/nicolastheo/README.md

   👋 Hi there!/👋 Olá!
 I'm THEO NICOLAS

--🔭 I’m currently working on my own projects just to learn and pratice Programming (BACK-END and Front-end. **FULL STACK**) Trying and Data Science👨🏽‍🔬 and Analytcs🕵🏽‍♀️🤓.
+-🔭 I’m currently working on my own projects just to learn and pratice Programming (BACK-END and Front-end. **FULL STACK**) Trying and Data Science👨🏽‍🔬 and Analytcs🕵🏽‍♀️🤓. <br>
 -📚 I’m currently learning Python, HTML, Javacript, CSS - I'm trying to follow that sequence.
-Next ones:  SLQ, AWS, ORACLE and Power BI.
+Next ones:  SLQ, AWS, ORACLE and Power BI.<br>
--👯 I'm looking to collaborate on projects related to the things I'm learning, to learn more and improve my skills.
+-👯 I'm looking to collaborate on projects related to the things I'm learning, to learn more and improve my skills.<br>
 -🤝🏽 I’m looking for help e collaborate with the IT community.
-All my important studies I will put them here.
+All my important studies I will put them here.<br>
 -⚡ Fun fact: All my youth I worked with data analysis, before I knew it existed.
 So because of $$ I switched careers and graduated in law.
 But now the love of Data and Programming is higher.
 After 10 years of another career I am going to IT with all my strength.

  <div>